usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

 --- is all appropriate content provided?
  (i.e. every control has an implementation status? were any controls incorrectly omitted?; was the system owerner identified?)
 --- does the content correlate?
-(i.e. if a control indicates inheritence, were details provided about the underlying system in the appropriate section?; if FIPS 140-2 validated modules are indicated, were the certificate numbers provided?
+(i.e. if a control indicates inheritance, were details provided about the underlying system in the appropriate section?; if FIPS 140-2 validated modules are indicated, were the certificate numbers provided?
 If a role was specified for a control, was the role described in the appropriate section?)
 --- can external references be validated?
 (i.e. can the indicated FIPS 140-2 validation certificate numbers be found in the NIST Labs Database; are all attachments and external references accessible?)
 -- **review tracking;**